Mandatory Hallmarking of Gold Jewellery comes into force from 16TH JUNE 2021

-- Shri Goyal said that constructive suggestions are always welcome and implementation should be effective.
+- Shri Goyal said that constructive suggestions are always welcome, and implementation should be effective.
 It may be noted that Hallmarking of Gold Jewellery was earlier set to begin from 15th June 2021.

 The Hallmarking of jewellery/artefacts is required to enhance the credibility of gold Jewellery and Customer satisfaction through third party assurance for the marked purity/fineness of gold, consumer protection.
-This step will also help to develop India as a leading gold market center in the World.
+This step will also help to develop India as a leading gold market centre in the World.

 According to the government, the number of assaying and hallmarking centres has increased by 25% in the last five years, from 454 to 945.
 There are currently 940 assaying and hallmarking facilities in operation.
 A total of 84 centres have been established in various regions under the government's subsidy program.

 Presently A&H Centre’s can hallmark 1500 articles in a day, the estimated hallmarking capacity of A&H Centre’s per year are 14 crore articles (Assuming 500 articles per shift &300 working days.

 According to World Gold Council, India has around 4 lakh jewellers.
 Out of this, only 35879 have been BIS certified